 More intuitive of housing affordability challenges, however, is the presentation of households that are housing cost-burdened (Table 5).
-Presented with both actual counts of households and the portion of households in each AMI category, this analysis points to a few findings: 1) that the overall number of owner households spending more than 30 percent of their gross incomes on shelter has declined by 2,500 over time; 2) that the portion of housing cost-burdened owner households has declined from 31 to 21 percent of all owner households; and 3) that those declines in the portion of cost-burdened households have been larger at lower AMI categories.
+Presented with both actual counts of households and the portion of households in each AMI category, this analysis points to a few findings: 1) that the overall number of owner households spending more than 30 percent of their gross incomes on shelter has declined by 2,500 over time; 2) that the portion of households; and 3) that those declines in the portion of cost-burdened households have been larger at lower AMI categories.